 Administrative Support Staff

-Carol Olancin, A. S., Clerk IV, is the other half of the administrative support team.
+Carol Olancin, A. S., Clerk IV, is the heart of our administrative support team.
 She came to UMD in January of 1983.
-She began in the Medical Technology Department, now known as Medical Laboratory Science, then worked in the Alumni Office, and the Management Department, before joining the administrative support staff of the Counseling and Student Development Center in February of 1999.
-Carol earned an associates degree from Bristol Community College.
+She began in the Medical Technology Department, now known as Medical Laboratory Science, transferred to the Alumni Office, and then the Management Department, before joining the administrative support staff of the Counseling and Student Development Center in February of 1999.
+Carol earned an associate’s degree from Bristol Community College.
 She has also worked at BMC Durfee High School as a substitute teacher and at BCC in the Job Placement Office.
 Carol can be reached at X8648 or email.

 Molly Conley, M.S. is a fourth year doctoral student of clinical psychology at Antioch University New England.
 She received her Bachelor of Arts in psychology from Columbia University, and a Master of Science in clinical psychology from Antioch.
 Molly has worked with children, adolescents, and adults in school and community mental health settings across New England.
 She also provided counseling, stress reduction, and psychoeducation services through a medical clinic in Haiti as part of Antioch’s Disaster Shakti team.
 Her clinical interests include trauma, anxiety, and emerging adulthood, as well as working with adoptees, individuals with disabilities, and the LGBTQ+ community.